Fire Emblem: The Binding Blade

-• Other names: Fire Emblem Sealed Sword, The Sealed Sword, Fire Emblem Maiden of the Dark (preliminary), Fire Emblem The Binding Blade (official in Smash Bros Brawl).• Release date:
+• Other names: Fire Emblem Sealed Sword, The Sealed Sword, Fire Emblem Maiden of the Dark (preliminary), Sword of Seals (before Smash Bros.
+Brawl).• Release date:

 March 29, 2002 in Japan.• System: GBA (Game Boy Advance).

 September 2, 2015 (Wii U's Virtual Console, Japan).